 10 Best Places to visit in Wayanad tour packages

-CHEMBRA PEAK – It is the higest peak in Wayanad making it a perfect trekking destination surrounded by lush tea plantation.
+CHEMBRA PEAK – It is the highest peak in Wayanad making it a perfect trekking destination surrounded by lush tea plantation.

 BANASURA SAGAR DAM – It is the largest dam in India and is the 2nd largest in Asia.
-The dam holds huge amount of water and offer scenic splendor of the mountains as its backdrop.
+The dam holds a huge amount of water and offers scenic splendor of the mountains as its backdrop.

-LAKKIDI VIEW POINT – It is one of the highest peak in Wayand and receives the second highest rainfall in the whole world.
+LAKKIDI VIEWPOINT – It is one of the highest peaks in Wayanad and receives the second highest rainfall in the whole world.

 SOOCHIPARA FALL – The waterfalls at Soochipara near Meppadi is really a treasure of nature, yet to be discovered.
-The stretches of waterfall ranging at places from 100 to 300 feet height is a treat to the eyes.
-The pool below, provides for water rafting, swimming, bathing, etc
+The stretch of waterfall ranging at places from 100 to 300 feet height is a treat to the eyes.
+The pool below provides for water rafting, swimming, bathing, etc

 EDAKKAL CAVES – Edakkal caves are two natural caves in the remote location of Edakkal, in Wayanad.
 This is a challenging trek up the steep Rocky Mountains and one of the few tourist places in Wayanad not suitable for kids and elderly people.